 DSE is the ultimate holding company for a group of operating subsidiaries and is an Australian-owned private company, incorporated and domiciled in Australia.
-The principal activities of DSE are delivered by the wholly owned subsidiary companies and include a museum, hospitality and winery operations, event and exhibition production and technology services.
+The principal activities of DSE are delivered by the wholly owned subsidiary companies and include operating a museum, tourism and hospitality, winery operations, festivals and events, exhibition production and technology services.